-1. Self-Identifies: To self-identify, a student should fill out the Educational Accommodations application online.

-2. Provides up-to-date Documentation: Documentation that substantiates a diagnosed physical and/or learning disability must be less than five years old.
+- 1. Self-Identifies: To self-identify, a student should fill out the Educational Accommodations application online. - 2.
+Provides up-to-date Documentation: Documentation that substantiates a diagnosed physical and/or learning disability must be less than five years old.
 The student may upload this documentation within the online Educational Accommodations Application, or turn in this documentation to the Office of Student Affairs.

 Once these two steps are completed, the Office of Student Affairs will review the application and supporting documentation.
 If educational accommodations are required, Student Affairs will send an Accommodations Memo to the student's email address.
 Student Affairs will also send the Accommodations Memo to the instructors of the student's courses, as well as to the Testing Center if testing accommodations are necessary.
+The application for student disability services can be accessed through the student portal, under the tab "Student Services".